 Dalton Osorno (Jipijapa, 1958) is an Ecuadorian writer, poet, literary critic, and retired professor.
-His short novel, “Sonata para jaibas y cangrejos,” won the 2020 La Linares award, which he shared with Hans Behr Martinez, who was recognized for his own short novel.
+His short novel, “Sonata para jaibas y cangrejos,” won the 2020 La Linares award, which he shared that year with Hans Behr Martinez, who was recognized for his own short novel.
 Orsono has published a collection of short stories and several collections of poetry.
 His book of poems, “No hay peor calamidad, desfachatez, infatuamiento que un poeta enamorado,” was awarded the Unique Prize at the VII National Literature Contest in Guayaquil.
 He has lived in Guayaquil since 1970.

 Osorno married Susana Falques Coronad in 1977 and they had a daughter named Susana.